OluwatoyinKalli/OluwatoyinKalli/README.md

 #  About Me

+Hi, my name is Oluwatoyin Khadijat Alli — you can call me Toyin.

+I currently work at Heart of Gold Homecare as a Business Operations Analyst, where I build KPI dashboards and predictive models in Power BI, SQL, and Databricks that have improved staffing efficiency by 30%, cut reporting turnaround by 70%, and driven 20% retention gains and 15% client acquisition growth.

-I'm a data & analytics professional who likes turning messy, real-world datasets into decisions people can actually act on.
+I am passionate about turning real-world, messy datasets into decisions people can act on.

-My background is unusually cross-disciplinary — I started in geoscience, interpreting subsurface data for exploration decisions, before moving into business analytics, financial reporting, and BI.
-That mix shows up in how I work: I care as much about *whether the data is trustworthy* as I do about the model or dashboard sitting on top of it.
+My background is unusually cross-disciplinary, I started in geoscience, interpreting subsurface data for exploration decisions, before moving into business analytics, financial reporting, and BI.
+That mix shows up in how I work.
+I care as much about whether the data is trustworthy as I do about the model or dashboard sitting on top of it.

-- 🏦 I build end-to-end predictive analytics pipelines — like a customer churn platform on Databricks (Bronze/Silver/Gold architecture, PySpark, MLflow) with a LangChain-powered insights assistant
-- 📊 I design BI dashboards that people actually use — Power BI, DAX, Power Query, built for stakeholders who don't want to touch a query
-- 🧮 I build statistical & ML models — regression and classification work in R and Python, from GAMs to tuned Random Forest / Gradient Boosted Trees
-- 💼 Currently: Business Operations Analyst, building KPI dashboards and predictive models for scheduling and retention

 <p align="left">
   <a href="https://www.linkedin.com/in/toyinib/">